-Lanka Kade is about more than just toys - it is about giving real opportunities to real people to enable their independence and give them the ability to provide for themselves and their families with pride, with the aim of reducing poverty through trade.
+Lanka Kade, a proud BAFTS member, is about more than just toys - it is about giving real opportunities to real people to enable their independence and give them the ability to provide for themselves and their families with pride, with the aim of reducing poverty through trade.

 Namaste is a key supplier of Fair Traded craft and textile products from India.
 Their philosophy is simple; fantastic, ethically sourced and yet commercial products to maximise sales and therefore maximise benefits to both suppliers and customers.

 All Pachamama jewellery is sterling silver, handmade by skilled silversmiths in Bali and Java, Indonesia.
 Pachamama practices a strict ethical trading policy, aiming to empower small-scale alternatives to the global economy.

 Since 2001 Paper High has been selling Fair Trade paper products and unusual eco-friendly gifts made in India, Sri Lanka and Nepal.
 All products are handmade using locally sourced sustainable and recycled materials wherever possible.

 Divine is the only Fairtrade chocolate company that is also owned by cocoa farmers.
 Each bar is made using the best cocoa from Ghana, where it is grown by Kuapa Kokoo, a co-operative of 85,000 smallholder farmers who own 44% of the Divine company.

 A selection of fairly traded handmade ethnic musical instruments, manufactured by small independent businesses, often families, using sustainable resources.